European Foundation (think tank)

 The European Foundation is a Eurosceptic think tank based in the United Kingdom, founded in 1992.
-It is chaired by Bill Cash, a British Conservative MP.
+It is chaired by Sir Bill Cash, a British Conservative MP.
 The organisation produces the European Journal.

 The College Street Group was formed in October 1992 in order to oppose the Maastricht Treaty.
 The Group, consisting of politicians, academics, businessmen, lawyers, and economists, provided briefs in the campaign to win the arguments both in Parliament and in the country.
 The European Foundation was created out of Great College Street by Bill Cash after the Maastricht debates.
 It conducted a campaign in the UK to leave the European Union.

-It was reported in 1996 that the European Foundation was being funded by Sir James Goldsmith the then leader of the British Referendum Party.
+It was reported in 1996 that the European Foundation was being funded by Sir James Goldsmith, the then leader of the British Referendum Party.
 Because there was an approaching election at which Conservative and Referendum candidates would be contesting the same seats, Cash was forced to sever the link.
 The shortfall in funding was plugged by Margaret Thatcher, who later became the European Foundation's Patron, a position she held until her death.